 The statute of limitations for malicious prosecution is two years.
-Ordinarily this period starts at the time of entry of judgment in the underlying action, even though that action may still be subject to appeal.
-However, if the appeal is filed, the statute of limitations stops running until the appellate process is exhausted, at which time it
+Ordinarily this period starts at the time of entry of judgment in the underlying action, even though that action may still be sub-

-THE LAW OFFICES OF CADMIUM Q. EAGLEFEATHER
+THE LAW OFFICES OF

+CADMIUM Q.

+EAGLEFEATHER

 PLC